 Get the shareable Canva template link

-Here’s a video if you need some help with this part.
+Here’s a video if you need some help with this getting the template link and creating a PDF.

 Step 5: Create product images